-If you start the Unity Editor without the Hub installed, you are prompted to install it.
+If you start the Unity Editor without the Hub installed, Unity prompts you to install it.
 If you have a license from a previous version of Unity, you can create an empty project from the Hub installation prompt.
-If you subsequently try to create or open a project from within the Unity Editor, you are prompted to install the Hub.
+If you subsequently try to create or open a project from within the Unity Editor, Unity prompts install the Hub.

-To create a new Project (and specify which Editor version to open it in), click New.
+To create a new Project (and specify which Editor version to open it in), do one of the following:

 See in Glossary, and other files related to your Project.

 |Location||Use this to define where in your computer’s file system to store your Project.
 The location of your Project defaults to the home folder on your computer.
 To change it, type the file path to your preferred storage location in the Location field.
 Alternatively, click the ellipsis icon in the Location field.
 This opens your computer’s file browser (Explorer, Finder or Files, depending on your computer’s operating system).
 In your file browser, navigate to the folder that you want to store your Project in, and click Select Folder or Open.|

 To view the Projects that the Hub is managing, click the ProjectsIn Unity, you use a Project to design and develop a game.
 A Project stores all of the files that are related to a game, such as the Asset and Scene files.
 More info

 Unity stores Projects on your disk and in the Cloud.
 You can open both local and Cloud Projects that use Unity Collaborate by clicking the Project name.
 To open a project that isn’t in the list, click Add to browse your computer for the Project folder.